TheOnliestMattastic/TheOnliestMattastic/README.md

 Welcome to my page!
 I'm a solo **indie game developer** and **IT support** candidate who turns curiosity into working systems and playable worlds.
 I grew up glued to my computer screen and channeled that obsession into building and upgrading desktops, learning Windows inside out, and now developing an open-world RPG in **Unreal Engine** with **C++**.

-I’m **CompTIA A+ certified**, a lifelong self-learner, and a tinkerer who loves finding problems, fixing them, and documenting the process so others can learn too.
+I am a lifelong self-learner and a tinkerer who loves finding problems, fixing them, and documenting the process so others can learn too.

 ## 🚀 Featured Projects